allthingsraman/pynxtools-raman/docs/guides/adjust_config_file.md

 Inside the group `entry`, the group with the name `instrument` is created.
 This group is given the attribute `NXclass=NXinstrument` due to the uppercase `INSTRUMENT`.

 Inside the group `instrument`, the group with the name `beam_incident` is created.
-As the input of the used NeXus definition is given as well (in this case, `NXraman`), the dataconvert knows, that you refer to `beam_incident` in `INSTRUMENT`, as shown in [`NXraman`](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXraman.html).
+As the input of the used NeXus definition is given as well (in this case, `NXraman`), the dataconvert infers that you refer to `beam_incident` in `INSTRUMENT`, as shown in [`NXraman`](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXraman.html).
 Therefore, the group is given the attribute `NXclass=NXbeam`.

 Inside the group `beam_incident`, the field with the name `wavelength` is created.